-For outdoor lovers, Lake Martin, Alabama has it all.
-With almost 900 miles of pristine shoreline, it’s no wonder Lake Martin is known as Alabama’s Freshwater Coast.
+For outdoor lovers, Lake Martin, Alabama, has it all.
+With almost 900 miles of pristine shoreline and more than 40,000 acres of stunning views, it’s no wonder Lake Martin is known as Alabama’s Freshwater Coast.

 The best part?
 Lake Martin is located just over the Georgia border!
 Just a 2-hour drive from Atlanta, you don’t have to go far to get to this awesome Alabama locale.